raspberrypilearning/the-all-seeing-pi/worksheet2.md

     ![File Explorer](images/file-explorer.png)

-1. Select `Create new` and then click `Folder`
+1. Select **Create new** and then click **Folder**.

     ![Create folder menu](images/create-folder.png)

 1. Type in the name of the folder where you will store the code and the photographs.
 We chose to call ours `allseeingpi`.
-Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/pi/allseeingpi`
+Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/pi/allseeingpi`.

-1. From the "Programming" menu, open up "Python 3"
+1. From the **Programming** menu, open up **Python 3**.

     ![Open Python 3](images/python3-app-menu.png)

-1. Create a new Python file by clicking on `File` > `New File`.
+1. Create a new Python file by clicking on **File > New File**.

-1. Click on `File` > `Save` and save your file into the `allseeingpi` folder you just created, with the filename `allseeingpi.py`.
+1. Click on **File > Save** and save your file into the `allseeingpi` folder you just created, with the filename `allseeingpi.py`.

 1. We will need the `gpiozero` library.
-At the start of your Python file add an import statement:
+At the start of your Python file, add an import statement:

     ```python
     from gpiozero import Button
     ```

 1. Next we will set up the buttons.
-On the [previous worksheet](worksheet.md) we wired our buttons to pins 23 and 25.
+On the [previous worksheet](worksheet.md), we wired our buttons to GPIO 23 and GPIO 25.
 Let's go ahead and set both buttons up.

     ```python
     next_overlay_btn = Button(23)